 Engagement and impact

-Start by asking what successful impact and engagement would look like in your project.
+Start by asking what successful reflection and learning would look like in your project.
 Then consider what outputs, actions and resources are needed to realise your plans.
-The prompts below are not exhaustive; they are designed to get you thinking.
-The accompanying resources offer tips and examples to support your planning.

 1. Outcome